PitFroehlich/HappySampler/README.md

 * App ist too slow
 * Thumbnail only reloads when i move frame out of window maybe try to refresh gui
 * add some kind of data management
+* Using Apply Button without file lets program crash so only paint them when there is a file loaded